shrinha/Engish-To-Hindi-NMT-ChromeExtension/README.md

 # Installation & Set Up
 ### 1) Clone/ Download the Eng2Hin Project Folder to your local computer.

+### 2) Download The Trained Model
-### 2) Since Github Limits the upload size for files, the trained model must be downloaded from the following link and pasted into the model directory inside Eng2Hin: https://drive.google.com/file/d/1vAjF6q5VV-zLr8nsfjcfcmDN8LWTYrrE/view?usp=sharing
+Since Github Limits the upload size for files, the trained model must be downloaded from the following link and pasted into the model directory inside Eng2Hin: https://drive.google.com/file/d/1vAjF6q5VV-zLr8nsfjcfcmDN8LWTYrrE/view?usp=sharing.
-However, I've added the colab notebook used for training that may be referred to understand how it works.
+Moreover, If you wish to refer to the training/tuning of the model, I've added the colab notebook

 ### 3) Install the Prerequisite Libraries (Copy to the Command Line or Terminal)
 * Tensorflow